BDC Hamburger Icon

 Attracting and keeping millennials’ attention can be challenging.
 Fortunately, you don’t have to go it alone.
 Several tools can help remove some of the guesswork:

-• Iconosquare: Iconosquare is a comprehensive tool with a post scheduler, a post-approval and collaboration module and analytics measuring real-time engagement and brand mentions.
-It also includes two additional free tools: Twinsta, which captures screenshots of tweets for you to use on Instagram and Instagram Audit, which will tell you if your Instagram account is optimized.
+• Iconosquare: Iconosquare is a comprehensive tool with a post scheduler, a post-approval and collaboration module.
+It also boasts analytics that measure real-time engagement and brand mentions.
+In addition, it includes two additional free tools: Twinsta, which captures screenshots of tweets to use on Instagram, and Instagram Audit, which will tell you if your Instagram account is optimized.

 • Sprout Social and Hootsuite: Millennials demand engagement and constant content.
-Online tools like Sprout Social and Hootsuite help you stay on top of your posting schedule by creating and scheduling content ahead of time so you can focus on running your business.
+Online tools like Sprout Social and Hootsuite help you stay on top of your posting schedule by creating and scheduling content ahead of time.
+This allows you to focus on running your business.

-• Shortstack: Shortstack is a tool that can help you run Instagram contests and coupon codes to drive engagement.
+• Shortstack: Shortstack is a tool for running Instagram contests and using coupon codes to drive engagement.

-• Keyhole: Keyhole analyzes your posts’ performance to ensure you hit your targets ― and shares insights on how to continue hitting those targets in the future.
+• Keyhole: Keyhole analyzes your posts’ performance to ensure you hit your targets.
+It also shares insights on how to continue achieving those goals in the future.

 TipBottom line